hematy61/rust-tutorials/tutorial/01-common-programing-concepts/index.md

 }
 ```

-Creating a variable and assigning a value to it with the let keyword is a statement. `let y = 6;` is a statement.
-Function definitions are also statements like `main` function. **Remember, statements do not return values.**
+Creating a variable and assigning a value to it with the `let` keyword is a statement. `let y = 6;` is a statement.
+Function definitions are also statements like `main` function. <u>Remember, statements do not return values.</u>

 Expressions evaluate to a value like a math operation, such as 5 + 6, which is an expression that evaluates to the value 11.
 Expressions can be part of statements.
 For example,